Professor Chellie Spiller

 I'm a committed advocate for Māori leadership, management, governance and business development.
 My PhD developed the notion of relational wellbeing and wealth across spiritual, environmental, social, cultural and economic dimensions at work and I continue to research and publish in this area.
-I am a co-principle investigator on a research team exploring Māori leadership in the context of decision-making.
+I am a co-principal investigator on a research team exploring Māori leadership in the context of decision-making.

 In 2015 I released a book with Hoturoa Barclay-Kerr and John Panoho on ‘Wayfinding Leadership’.
 Our training programmes are growing and currently being taught in a variety of domains, such as Air New Zealand’s middle management training programme, Global Women’s Breakthrough Leadership, the judiciary, professional sports teams, and the health sector.
 Wayfinding Leadership is included in the list of 150 books by leading Māori authors assembled by the Royal Society of New Zealand to celebrate 150 years of Māori non-fiction publications.

 In 2013 my co-edited book with Donna Ladkin, Reflections on Authentic Leadership: Concepts, Coalescences and Clashes (Edward Elgar Press) was short-listed for an international leadership book award.